-A person who is either paying or receiving child support payment can apply to the Child Support Agency to change the child support assessment in special circumstances.
+If you are paying or receiving child support payment, then you can apply to the Child Support Agency to change the child support assessment in special circumstances.

-Part 6A of the Child Support (Assessment) Act 1989 (Cth) sets out an administrative process for a child support assessment to be changed, in limited situations.
+The administrative process is set out in Part 6A of the Child Support (Assessment) Act 1989 (Cth) for a child support assessment to be changed, in limited situations.
 The Child Support Agency sets out ten reasons which allow a person to bring an application for changing child support assessment pursuant to the Child Support (Assessment) Act 1989 (Cth).

-In our experience, some of the reasons that are commonly relied upon by a parent for changing a child support assessment are:
+In our experience, some of the reasons that are commonly relied upon by a parent for changing the assessment are:

 - Reason 2 – The costs of maintaining a child are significantly affected by high costs associated with the child’s special needs.